 The past tense of fit can cause some confusion between whether it is right to use 'fit' or 'fitted'.

-First it is important to understand the meaning of fit as a verb because it has three principle uses.
+First it is important to understand the meaning of fit as a verb because it has three principal uses.

 What you use for the past tense of fit depends on whether you are using the general American English derived version or the British English one.